jasongoodwin/learning-akka/README.md

 Then the examples will work (if there is an issue).
 The library will be published by the time you read this very likely.

+# Up to date code

+If there are any errors etc, I'll fix them on github.
+The link to the code on github is: https://github.com/jasongoodwin/learning-akka/